Software Alternatives, Accelerators & Startups

 • Getting Rid of Dust / 1.0.0-beta.4

 I believe you got a rough idea of what needed to be done.
 Clearly I updated all dependencies that Leon relies on.
 Of course I could make use of tools such as Dependabot but I preferred to update everything manually.
 It allowed me to have a better control of what I was doing and see if each dependency still has its seat in the project.
-Most of all, and this is only my own opinion, I prefer to keep dependency... - Source: dev.to / almost 3 years ago
+Most of all, and this is only my own opinion, I prefer to keep dependency... - Source: dev.to / about 4 years ago

 • Fully Automated Dependency Upgrades with Dependabot and GitHub Actions

 Probot-auto-merge can be customized quite heavily, but the above is the minimal configuration that is required to automatically merge Dependabot's pull requests.
 It instructs probot-auto-merge to merge any pull request with the label PR-merge, and report the status of its runs as a check on the pull request.
-The latter is not required, but very helpful to understand and debug the configuration. - Source: dev.to / about 3 years ago
+The latter is not required, but very helpful to understand and debug the configuration. - Source: dev.to / over 4 years ago

 • Deploying my website to Netlify using Github

 One of the features I use a lot on Netlify is the deploy preview.
 Every time a pull-request is made on your main branch, Netlify will build a merge of the two branches and deploy a preview for you to approve on something like https://deploy-preview-57--elianvancutsem.netlify.app/.
 This also counts as a check on GitHub, so if the build fails, the pull request will fail that check.
-This feature really comes in handy... - Source: dev.to / about 3 years ago
+This feature really comes in handy... - Source: dev.to / over 4 years ago

 Do you know an article comparing Dependabot to other products?